 - 3/4″ or 1″ Rope – Two pieces each over double the height of the porch ceiling (plus the depth of the swing for a swing bed)

 - long screwdriver

 - 2 five gallon buckets or something similar in height

 Step 1: Determine How Many Screw Eyes are Needed

 Eye Screws are what you’ll use to hang the ropes from the joists.
-For larger swings, like the swing beds that I’ve made, I recommend using four eye screws to support the added weight.
-But for a smaller swing like the one we hung at my sister-in-laws house, two is all you need.
+For larger swing beds, I recommend using four eye screws to support the added weight.
+But for a smaller swing like the crib mattress swing, two is all you need.

 Step 2: Locate the Ceiling Joists